Five Academy Fellows and one Academy Corresponding Member have been elected to the Royal Society of London.

 Professor Jillian Banfield FAA FRS is an earth scientist who studies the structure, functioning and diversity of microbial communities in natural environments and the human microbiome.
 Her laboratory and collaborators pioneered the reconstruction of genomes from natural ecosystems and community metaproteomic analyses.
 Through genomics, her group has provided insights into previously unknown and little known bacterial and archaeal lineages, leading to a new rendition of the Tree of Life.
 She has conducted extensive research on natural and synthetic nanomaterials, exploring the impacts of particle size on their structure, properties and reactivity.
 Her lab described the oriented attachment-based mechanism for growth of nanoparticles and its implications for development of defect microstructures.
 She has also studied microorganism-mineral interactions, including those that lead to production of nanomaterials.
 Jill is a Professor at the University of California, Berkeley, USA, with appointments in the Earth Science, Ecosystem Science and Materials Science and Engineering departments.
 She leads the Microbial Research initiative within the Innovative Genomics Institute, is affiliated with Lawrence Berkeley National Laboratory and has a position at the University of Melbourne, Australia.
 She is a Corresponding Member of the Australian Academy of Science.

-The seven are among 50 new Fellows from across the Commonwealth of Nations.
+The six are among 50 new Fellows from across the Commonwealth of Nations.
 They attended a ceremony in London to accept their election, alongside South African engineer and inventor, Elon Musk.

 The Fellowship of the Royal Society are the most eminent scientists, engineers and technologists from or living and working in the UK and the Commonwealth.
 Each year up to 52 Fellows and up to 10 Foreign Members are elected from a group of about 700 candidates.